aaron-grau/curic/ruby/projects/hash_map_lru_cache/README.md

 # MyHashMap

 Today you will implement your very own HashMap.
 If this sounds tricky, don't worry--we've provided specs.
-Download the [skeleton] before you start.
+Download the [skeleton][skeleton] before you start.

 [skeleton]: skeleton.zip?raw=true